I lost weight by following an unusual but effective diet that was developed by the late

 My initial goal weight was 175 lbs.
 (79 kg.), but I was not able to achieve that goal.
 Nevertheless, I’m reasonably happy with the outcome, especially given the relative ease with which

 I was able to lose weight.
-If I were younger and single (I’m 46 years old and married), I would probably try harder to lose the remaining twenty pounds.
+If I were younger and single, I would probably try harder to lose the remaining 25 pounds.

 The variability in my weight has increased over time, possibly because I did not eat breakfast at all for the first eight or nine months that I was on the

 diet.
-I now eat a large breakfast once (or, sometimes, twice) per week, usually on my days off from work.
+I now eat a large breakfast once per week, usually on weekend day.
 When I eat breakfast, I usually do

-not take the coconut fat or flax oil on that day.
+not take the flax oil on that day.

 Perhaps the biggest drawback to the diet is that I don’t eat with my colleagues at work anymore.
 Lunchtime was an opportunity to